 Students may be asked to play C, G, D, A, F, B-flat and E-flat major scales.

 String players should play 2 or 3 octaves (preferred) scales in the keys above.

 Wind players may play 1 or 2 (preferred) scales in the keys above and a chromatic scale.

 Bowings and articulations for the scales are at the discretion of the player.

 Students should be comfortable playing concert keys of C, F, Bb, Eb, Ab, and a chromatic scale the full range of their instrument.
 Concert Band students are NOT asked to sight-read, although it is important that they have this basic ability.
 Percussionists will be asked to show their proficiency in rhythm on a snare drum and other percussion instruments.

 BEFORE YOU AUDITION, YOU SHOULD KNOW:

-Membership in a School of Music ensemble requires that students are involved in their school orchestra or band and must have a signed recommendation form from their school orchestra or band director (the form will be supplied after acceptance into an ensemble).
+Membership in a School of Music ensemble requires that students are involved in their school orchestra or band and must provide the name and contact information for their school orchestra or band director at the time of registration.
 Exceptions to this will be made ONLY if there is no existing orchestra or band program at the school or if there is a direct conflict in scheduling between a required academic course and the school music program.